Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 10–11 inches

-The typical Scottish Terrier is noble, independent, and quite smart.
+The typical Scottish Terrier is noble, independent, and quite intelligent.
 They have double coats of wiry hair that serve as a protective barrier from the exterior elements.
 The wiry hair on their chins gives them a sophisticated look, even though they’re anything but.

 3. Dachshund